Paying Out Holiday Pay

 This can be clicked a second time to revert back to your normal window.

-Then move down to Monday 25 December 2017, and under the green “Description” heading, type P for “Public Holiday”.
+Next, move down to Wednesday 25 December and under the green “Description” heading, type P for “Public Holiday”.

 Alternatively you can double-click under the "Description" on the 25th to see a list of leave types.

 8. The Relevant Daily Pay window will appear.
 In most cases the highlighted option will be the correct one.

 Click Yes to accept.

 9. Move to the next public holiday (in this example - Thursday 26 Dec 2019) and enter P again.
 If the employee works regular

 hours and the same hours each day, the $ amount you selected previously will automatically be filled in.